Cacti/documentation/Script-Data-Query-Walkthrough.md

 ![Script Data Query - Data Template 05](images/dev-dt-05.png)

 Again, fill in the Data Source Name.
-Pay attention to set the maximum value to 0 to avoid clipping it off during updating of the rrd file.
+Pay attention to set the maximum value to 0 to avoid clipping it off during updating of the RRD file.
 COUNTER has to be set as done above. **Important!** You have to select the marked Index fields!
 Now, save again and you're done.